Top Games Programming Books

 Design PatternsAmazon Links::

 Once you have been programming in an object oriented language for some time you start to see the same design patterns occur again and again.
 You see the same shape of class relationships and you start to reuse these shapes in other projects.
 This was what the Gang of Four observed and they decided to formalise these patterns and produced this, now famous, book.
 If you have a design issue you can be sure someone else has seen a similar one and come up with a solution.
 This book describes many design solutions (patterns) commonly facing object oriented programmers.
-This book is very advanced and while everyone should probably own it the next book is better for learning to apply the patterns.
+Update May 2016: for a games specific take on patterns see the excellent Game Programming Patterns book at the top of the page,

 Keyword book searches